 Housatonic River – Riverside Cleanup – First Thursday in May (Trash Collection at all pull-offs on US-7 Between the Covered Bridge and the intersection of CT-4 and US-7)

 We’re currently working with TU, The Kent School, and Kent Center School on a project on Macedonia Brook, a tributary of the Housatonic River, within the Bulls Bridge TMA.
 Thus-far, the State of Connecticut has cut a wedge into a two-hundred year old dam, allowing water from the brook to flow into the river.
 This will allow trout to swim upstream during spawning and thermal refuge times, and drain out excess water, so we can begin planting trees and shrubs along the riverbanks to shelter the brook.
-Our chapter has applied for an EAS Grant to purchase trees, bushes and other material to strengthen shorelines and lower the water temperature.
+Our chapter has applied for and was granted an EAS Grant to purchase trees, bushes and other material to strengthen shorelines and lower the water temperature.
+We held a ‘giving day” for the public to donate and have Orvis match their donations by 50%.
+Member Mike Carano, came onboard to help plan this project, and we’ve begun talking to other local conservation groups in the hopes of partnering with them.

 Would you like to be involved in planning or planting?
 Just let us know!